CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_sensor_update_policy.md

 Required:

 - `days` (Set of String) The days of the week the time block should be active.
+Case-insensitive.
 - `end_time` (String) The end time for the time block in 24HR format.
 Must be atleast 1 hour more than start_time.
 - `start_time` (String) The start time for the time block in 24HR format.
 Must be atleast 1 hour before end_time.